WorldQL/docs.worldql.com/docs/intro.md

 ---
 # Welcome

-:::danger
+:::note

-This is a work in progress.
-We are currently migrating to Docusaurus.
+Our documentation is a work in progress.
+If you have feedback, please let us know on Discord.

 :::

 Welcome to the WorldQL documentation.
-Let's discover **how WorldQL works in less than 5 minutes**.
+Let's discover **how WorldQL works in less than 10 minutes**.

 ## What is WorldQL?